Property Tax Exemptions for Senior Citizens and Disabled People

 You may appeal to the Board of Tax Appeals.
 An appeal may be formal or informal.
 You should file your appeal within 30 days of the date the denial was mailed.

-Generally speaking, if you lose a formal appeal then you may appeal to a higher court.
+If you lose a formal appeal, you may appeal to a higher court.
 An informal appeal leads to a final decision.
 Contact your county assessor or treasurer's office for information about the forms to appeal.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.